ruancomelli/ruancomelli/README.md

 </p>

 <div align="center">
-🚀 Software Engineer passionate about AI, code quality, and developer tools
+🚀 Software Engineer with a strong focus on AI, code quality, and developer tools
 <br/>
 🔭 Currently exploring LLM-powered applications and automation
 </div>